Dunkelhaiser/API-Security/README.md

 ### Architecture

 The project is a monolith built with Next.js.
 The backend is a REST API built with Next.js API routes.
 It uses PostgreSQL as a database and Drizzle ORM as ORM for it.
 The frontend is a Next.js app with React components and Tanstack Query for data fetching.

+### Overview

+The app has four main sections, each demonstrating a common security vulnerability in web APIs:

+- Excessive data
+- SQL injection
+- XSS
+- Brute-force

+Each section has a safe and a vulnerable API route.
+The safe route demonstrates how to protect against the vulnerability, while the vulnerable route demonstrates the vulnerability.